onepf/AppDF/specification/appds_spec_2_1.md

 Optional.
 No attributes.

 All Amazon Appstore - specific information is collected in this section.
-Currently this section contains small and large icons, are additional assets will be delivered or not.

 <table>
  <tr>